jcase069/AlterAPIService/README.md

 	Sqlite database for testing.

+* app/

+	This directory contains the dynamic website content.

+* config/

+	This directory contains the configuration of the express web server, connecting the models, views and controllers.

 * public/

-	This directory contains public resources of the application, that will be served up by this server
+	This directory contains public static files of the application, that will be served up by this server, e.g. javascript libraries, stylesheets and static html files.

 * sql/